Speaker of the Lok Sabha

+The speaker does not enjoy security of tenure and their term is subject to the pleasure of the house i.e. they can be removed anytime by a resolution of the Lok Sabha by a majority of the all the Members of the house.
+The longest-serving speaker was Balram Jakhar, whose tenure lasted 9 years and 329 days.

 Election of the speaker

 Newly elected Members of Parliament from the Lok Sabha elect the Speaker among themselves.
-The Speaker should be someone who understands how the Lok Sabha functions and he/she should be someone accepted among the ruling and opposition parties.
+The Speaker should be someone who understands how the Lok Sabha functions and the speaker should be someone accepted among the ruling and opposition parties.